South Africa Horse Riding & Volunteer Experience

 You'll get to spend your days working with a team of wonderful, dedicated people and some incredible horses as you improve your horsemanship skills with numerous lessons, hacks, and events, as well as taking schooling sessions and learn about stable management and horse medical care and treatment, as well as getting involved with site agriculture and maintenance.
 You'll spend the majority of your time within the grounds of the country estate, but you'll also have the opportunity to get out into the community and help to support the local children.

 There are lots of fun activities to take part in both on and off site, including learning about birds of prey at a nearby rehabilitation centre, fly-fishing, zip-lining, abseiling.
-You'll also have a magical (included) three-day panoramic excursion through the Mpumalanga region with a visit to an elephant sanctuary and full day safari at Kruger National Park that will take your breath away.
+You'll also have a magical (included) excursion through the Mpumalanga region with to Songimvelo Game Reserve where you'll get 4 included game drives that will take your breath away.
 You'll also have the opportunity to try out clay pigeon shooting, toboggan mountain sliding, white water rafting, quad biking, spa packages, and mini break options at an additional cost.